akkadotnet/getakka.net/src/docs/Persistence.md

 ### Persistent actors

-Unlike the default `ActorBase` class, `PersistentActor` and it's derivatives requires the setup of a few more additional members:
+Unlike the default `ActorBase` class, `PersistentActor` and its derivatives requires the setup of a few more additional members:

 - `PersistenceId` is a persistent actor's identifier that doesn't change across different actor incarnations.
-It's used to retrieve an event stream required by the persistent actor to recover it's internal state.
+It's used to retrieve an event stream required by the persistent actor to recover its internal state.
 - `ReceiveRecover` is a method invoked during an actor's recovery cycle.
 Incoming objects may be user-defined events as well as system messages, for example `SnapshotOffer` which is used to deliver latest actor state saved in the snapshot store.
 - `ReceiveCommand` is an equivalent of the basic `Receive` method of default Akka.NET actors.